Neuroburst/cloaked-warfare-builds/README.md

 There are many different types of cards, such as ammo cards, weapon cards, and utility cards.
 They can be bought and added to your deck, and have many purposes.

 ### Weapons
-Weapons simply allow you to fire at your enemies, and have unique stats that set them apart from each other
+Weapons simply allow you to fire at your enemies, and have unique stats that set them apart from each other.

 ### Ammo
 Ammunition can be loaded into weapons to add special abilities and modifiers to the weapons.